ENEmyr/HangmanGame/README.md

 HangmanGame written in C#.NET
 # Feature
 - Add vocab and store it for play in the game.
-- Auto cut the characters in vocab.
+- Auto random cut the characters in vocab.